 The biggest shift toward a growth mindset is to praise the process, not just the outcome.
 Critical here is avoiding false praise for trying hard regardless of progress, without expectation of real improvement.

-Recognize effort, strategy, and resilience - and, show they contributed to their learning, progress, and success.
+Recognize effort, strategy, and resilience and show them how they contributed to their learning, progress, and success.
 Acknowledge how difficult it was for them as evidence of their strength and improvement.

 Continuous learning is also exciting.
 Fostering curiosity drives mastery and innovation, especially when people with growth mindsets are curious about their own capabilities.